Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 While solo Bitcoin miners may find it difficult to profit from the venture, those that join Bitcoin mining pools are far more likely to bring in a return.
 However, how much a Bitcoin miner can earn depends on several variables.

-To make a profit with Bitcoin mining, returns must be enough to cover the cost of electrical power, plus an initial investment for the mining equipment.
-To give themselves the best chance of success Bitcoin miners focus on cheap electricity, low-cost hardware and a good Bitcoin mining pool.
+To make a profit with Bitcoin mining, returns must be enough to cover the cost of electricity power, plus the initial investment for the mining equipment.
+To give themselves the best chance of success, Bitcoin miners focus on cheap electricity, high-efficiency hardware, and a good Bitcoin mining pool.